 Herbal Medicine applications in Abdominal Massage are of great importance.
 It’s perhaps best to divide the various applications in the following categories: herbal compresses, herbal packs, herbal oils, and herbal pastes.

-The types of herbs used vary significantly, all depending on the Traditional Medicine origin, the goal of the abdominal treatment, and available herbs.
+The types of herbs used in abdominal massages may vary significantly, much depending on the origin of the Traditional Medicine system applied, the goal of the abdominal treatment, and available (local) herbs.

-In herbal compresses, and in packs and pastes, one would find herbs like Ginger, Tamarind, Lime, Fennel, Cinnamon, Betel Juice and Turmeric, to just give some examples.
+In herbal compresses, and in packs, creams, and pastes, one would usually find herbs like Ginger, Tamarind, Lime, Fennel, Cinnamon, Betel Juice and Turmeric, to just give some examples.

 Hot herbal compresses (and massaging with it) are used to open up the abdominal area or to soothe it, while at the same time applying nurturing herbs, which are chosen depending on the goal of the massage.

 Mind that the abdomen is often a region that’s rather tensed i.e. hard and contracted, and needs to be softened first before deeper massage work can be done.